 Students selected to participate in the IBL placement program will replace their industrial experience or studio units and an elective unit at second or third year level with one of the following units at the appropriate level:

-Note that all credit points from these units over and above the 12 points to satisfy the industrial experience or studio component of the program (part (c) of the requirements above) count towards the elective component of the program (part (d) of the requirements above).
+Note: All credit points from these units over and above the 12 points to satisfy the industrial experience or studio component of the program (part (c.) of the requirements above) count towards the elective component of the program (part (d.) of the requirements above).